 To Z or not to Z … .
 The Z-series of Nikon cameras is the change from lens-reflex to mirrorless design in the Nikon camera ecosystem.
 Its this design change that Sony made years ago and where other camera manufacturers found their niche to survive against the big DSLR duopoly (Canon/Nikon).
-Since in a shrinking market the profits slowly are reduced – this is clearly the way to go: less parts, less costs and profits with big sensor design and new possible better/sharper lenses on a new very high density sensor with a bigger mount and less lens-sensor distance.
+Since in a shrinking market the profits slowly are reduced – this is clearly the way to go: less parts, less costs and profits with big sensor design and new possible better/sharper lenses on a new very high density sensor with a bigger mount diameter and less lens-sensor distance.

 So for most of us the switch to mirrorless is a natural step to upgrade to latest and best equipment.
 However in some photography domains the mirror-less design is just no yet clearly the best choice.
 In sports photography we need speed and battery capacity.
-Weight is not a concern since in sports photography the lenses are very heavy anyways – saving 500gr in body weight is useless when the lens wheigts above 5 kg and: the big sports tele lenses for the Nikon F-Mount are excellent, there is hardly much improvement when you fully move the the new S-Type tele lenses for the Z-Mount.
-Its different when we look at wide angle lenses.
+Weight is not a concern since in sports photography the lenses are very heavy anyways – saving 500gr in body weight is useless when the lens wheigts above 5 kg and: the big sports tele lenses for the Nikon F-Mount are excellent, there is hardly much improvement when you fully move to the new S-Type tele lenses for the Z-Mount.
+Its different when we look at the Z wide angle lenses.

 The switch to the mirror-less systems is discussed everywhere since years – and I did not comment much on it.
 Both concepts have its pro and cons right now.
-For me I didnt see the big advantage for what I do since I mostly do outdoors and heavy sports shootings with very long lenses and/or extreme wide lenses or T/S systems.
-The Z won’t add much new possibilities for me.
-Power drain is higher with the Z cameras, you need new lenses to fully use the Z with all its advantages, overall the Z cameras are smaller – not an advantage for me – the old Z6 and Z7 systems had no battery pack (the mkII systems have one), the Z9 is finally where the “Z” becomes interesting for my kind of shootings but the investment is pretty high if you decide to go “full in” with new lenses (new set of trinity top f2.8 lenses) – so overall for me its wait and see what works for my style of shooting and what doesn’t.
+For me I didnt see the big advantage for what I do since I mostly do outdoors and heavy sports shootings with very long lenses and/or extreme wide lenses or T/S systems and having 20 fps or even 120 fps is overkill for most water shootings that I do.
+Maybe good for golfing and swimming sports – I guess als tennis and surfing and wave art.
+The Z won’t add much new possibilities for me for still photography and honestly if you are a doing stills-photography use what you have until it breaks.
+Power drain is higher with the Z cameras, you need new lenses to fully use the Z with all its advantages, overall the Z cameras are smaller – not an advantage for me – the old Z6 and Z7 systems had no battery pack (the mkII systems have one), the Z9 and these days the Z8 (with minor reservations: will need the battery pack and additional batteries and that brings the cam into Z9 territory – price wise) is finally where the “Z” becomes interesting for my kind of shootings but the investment is pretty high if you decide to go “full in” with new lenses (new set of trinity top f2.8 lenses) – so overall for me its wait and see what works for my style of shooting and what doesn’t.